Tumor Board Basics

 - Nurse practitioners or physician’s assistants.

-Other specialists (experts) may be there based on the type of cancer being discussed.
+Other specialists may be there based on your case.
 These meetings can happen in person or virtually (online).
 Each cancer center has its own schedule on how often the tumor board meets.

 What does a tumor board do?

 The board talks about a patient’s test results and cancer diagnosis.
 Together they come up with a treatment plan.
-During the tumor board, everyone reviews the case together.
-They may look at the images taken (like x-rays, CT scans, or MRIs) and talk about the pathology findings or molecular testing.
+During the tumor board, everyone reviews the case together (imaging tests, blood tests, biopsy results, molecular testing, etc.).
 They may talk about other tests that need to be done.
 They also talk about possible treatments (like surgery, chemotherapy, immunotherapy, radiation, clinical trial).
 Each specialist shares their views so they can find the best plan for the patient.

 Do all cancer cases need a tumor board meeting?

 No. Sometimes a cancer diagnosis is clear, and treatment is easy to decide.
 Not all cancer diagnoses or treatment plans are this clear.
-There may be things that need to be kept in mind.
-These include the patient's other health issues, genetic changes, or family history.
-Getting the views of the tumor board experts can help an oncologist decide the best plan.
-This also makes sure the treatment plan is individualized to the patient.
+There may be things like health issues, genetic changes, or family history that need to be kept in mind.
+Getting the views of the tumor board experts can help a team decide the best plan for you.